aparnakhadatkar/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-05a-stream-with-spark.md

 To explore stream processing with Spark, you'll use a notebook that contains Python code and notes to help you perform some basic stream processing with Spark Structured Streaming and delta tables.

-1. Download the [Structured Streaming and Delta Tables.ipynb](https://github.com/MicrosoftLearning/DP-900T00A-Azure-Data-Fundamentals/raw/master/streaming/Spark%20Structured%20Streaming%20and%20Delta%20Tables.ipynb) notebook to your local computer (if the notebook is opened as a text file in your browser, save it to a local folder; being careful to save it as **Structured Streaming and Delta Tables.ipynb**, not as a .txt file)
+1. Download the [Structured Streaming and Delta Tables.ipynb](https://github.com/MicrosoftLearning/DP-900T00A-Azure-Data-Fundamentals/raw/master/streaming/Spark%20Structured%20Streaming%20and%20Delta%20Tables.ipynb) notebook to your local computer (if the notebook is opened as a text file in your browser, save it to a local folder then open the downloaded file in **File Explorer** then click on **View** check the box of **File name extensions** then rename the file and remove .txt)
 2. In Synapse Studio, select the **Develop** page.
 3. On the **&#65291;** menu, select **&#8612; Import**, and select the **Structured Streaming and Delta Tables.ipynb** file on your local computer.
 4. Follow the instructions in the notebook to attach it to your Spark pool and run the code cells it contains to explore various ways to use Spark for stream processing.